 The best lead sources are quality consumer insurance websites that generate high-intent traffic from search engines.
 This consumer lead generation traffic can vary based on changes to local and global search algorithm changes.

-The best option is to select the top lead providers based on your needs to see who has the best coverage in your area.
+The best strategy is to select the top lead providers based on your needs to see who has the best coverage in your area.

 How much do insurance leads cost?

-In general, a shared insurance lead will cost anywhere from $5 to $25 based on product line and filters.
+In general, a shared insurance lead will cost anywhere from $5 to $25 based on product lines, lead source and filters.

 Exclusive insurance leads typically cost $25 to $100 or more based on product line and delivery medium.